Julius Soubise

+Julius Soubise (c.
+1754 – 25 August 1798) was a Saint-Kittian-born socialite active in 18th-century London.
+Born in Saint Kitts into slavery, Soubise (then named Othello) was purchased by a Royal Navy captain before being brought to England in 1764, where the captain gave him to a relative, Catherine Douglas, Duchess of Queensberry.
+Othello was manumitted by Queensberry, who renamed him "Julius Soubise" after Charles, Prince of Soubise and lavished her favour on him.
+This allowed Soubise to enter British high society and live a life of luxury, in addition to serving as Queensberry's riding and fencing master.
+In 1777, Soubise fled England for India for unclear reasons, settling in Calcutta where he opened a unisex riding and fencing school.
+In 1798, Soubise died from injuries sustained while trying to break a horse.

 Biography

-Soubise was born on the island of St. Kitts in the Caribbean, the son of an enslaved Jamaican woman.
-He was bought by Royal Navy Captain Stair Douglas and taken to England, enslaved, at ten years of age, under the name Othello.
-In 1764, he was given to Catherine Douglas, Duchess of Queensberry, Captain Douglas' relative and an eccentric emblem of London's high society, who manumitted him.
-He was renamed after a French duke, Charles de Rohan, by the Duchess.
+Soubise was born c.
+1754 on Saint Kitts in the British West Indies, the son of an enslaved Jamaican woman.
+He was bought by Royal Navy Captain Stair Douglas and taken to England at the age of 10 under the name Othello.
+In 1764, he was given to Catherine Douglas, Duchess of Queensberry, a relative of Douglas and an eccentric emblem of London's high society, who manumitted him.
+He was renamed after Charles, Prince of Soubise by the Duchess.
 She gave Soubise a privileged life, treating him as if he were her own son – apparently with her husband Charles Douglas, 3rd Duke of Queensberry's blessing.

 Trained by Domenico Angelo (whom Soubise also regularly accompanied as usher to Eton and Windsor), Soubise became the riding and fencing master to the Duchess.
 He became a popular acquaintance among young noblemen and rose as a figure in upper-class social circles, becoming the member of many fashionable clubs such as the Thatched House Club.
 The personal favour and patronage of the Duchess allowed Soubise a lifestyle of socializing and fashion.
 He would sometimes style himself as "Prince Ana-Ana-maboe" or "The Black Prince", claiming to be African royalty.
 It was rumoured that his relationship with the Duchess developed into a sexual one.

 In the collected letters of the famous freed slave Ignatius Sancho, Letter XIIII (dated 11 October 1772) is addressed to Soubise, whom Sancho encourages to consider his lucky position as an unusually privileged black person and so live a more seemly life.